apache/spark/docs/howto/operator/google/transfer/gcs_to_gcs.rst

 The `Google Cloud Storage <https://cloud.google.com/storage/>`__  (GCS) is used to store large data from various applications.
 Note that files are called objects in GCS terminology, so the use of the term "object" and "file" in this guide is interchangeable.
-There are several operators for whose purpose is to copy data as part of the Google CLoud Service.
+There are several operators for whose purpose is to copy data as part of the Google Cloud Service.
 This page shows how to use these operators.

 Overview